Medicine Ball Rainbow Slams exercise demonstration image

 How to Perform

-4. Immediately lift the ball overhead and rotate to slam it down on the alternating side.
+4. Immediately arc the ball overhead to the opposite side.

 Coaching Tips